Arrondissement of Nantes

 The arrondissement of Nantes is an arrondissement of France in the Loire-Atlantique department in the Pays de la Loire region.
 It has 76 communes.
-Its population is 830,509 (2016), and its area is 1958.7 km2.
+Its population is 881,045 (2021), and its area is 1958.7 km2.

 Composition

+As of January 1, 2024, the Arrondissement of Nantes comprises 76 communes, including notable ones like Nantes, Carquefou, Orvault, and Saint-Herblain.
 The communes of the arrondissement of Nantes, and their INSEE codes, are: